 O death! why dost thou touch the tree beneath whose spreading branches weariness hath rest?
 Why dost thou snatch away the excellent of the earth, in whom is all our delight?
 If thou must use thine axe, use it upon the trees which yield no fruit; thou mightest be thanked then.
 But why wilt thou … Continue reading This Evening’s Meditation – C. H. Spurgeon

 ...this thing is from me.
 1 Kings 12:24 Did God Take Our Son, or Was it an Accident?
 We say things like this all the time: • Hans was killed in a car crash, an MVA, a Motor Vehicle Accident. • She broke her leg skiing.
 What an unfortunate accident. • I dropped the pie … Continue reading Accident or Appointment?

 PSALM 84 To the chief Musician upon Gittith, A Psalm for the sons of Korah.
 1 How amiable are thy tabernacles, O LORD of hosts!
 Hans was happy at home.
 He loved this place, our little log house - our little tabernacle in the woods; the land, the creek, the surrounding fields and forests.
 And … Continue reading Thoughts on Psalm 84

-I can truthfully say with a thankful heart that the Lord is preserving me through this trial.
+I can truthfully say, with a hurting, but thankful heart, that the Lord is preserving me through this trial.
 I stand softened and malleable to his loving hand as He bathes my raw wounds with His love.
 I experience a heightened sensitivity to his presence in the depths of my pain.
-I believe I am growing in … Continue reading Precious
+I believe I am … Continue reading Precious